 For countries in the EU, this also means gaining access to many of the benefits of being a resident of the bloc - including free movement between countries.

-What is the EU doing about golden visas?
+What is the EU doing about golden visas and passports?

 Earlier this year, the European Commission called on EU governments to stop selling citizenship to investors.